Union Township, Clarence E. Combs, Mt. Moriah Cemetery

 “ To operate and maintain an historic burial ground in a park-like setting, with a commitment to preserve and honor the heritage of past generations, to service and respect the needs of the present generation, and to provide a legacy for future generations”.

 The Clarence E. Combs, Mt.Moriah Cemetery is owned and operated by the Union Township Board of Trustees, Clermont County, Ohio.
 It is situated on land purchased in 1800 by Withamsville founder, Maurice P. Witham.
 Mt.
 Moriah Cemetery began as a graveyard on the Witham farm and eventually surrounded the Methodist Protestant Church of Tobasco, later known as Mt.
 Moriah United Methodist Church.
 The "Old Section" of the cemetery is located behind the white chapel built in 1842.
 In front of the chapel "The Black Line" ran on the original Ohio Pike.
 Presently Mt.
 Moriah Cemetery includes over fifty acres of rolling hills.
 The entrance to the cemetery is enhanced with an ornate iron fence, originally installed in 1880.
 Mt.
 Moriah Cemetery is graced with large shade and evergreen trees, sparkling pond, lovely gazebos, chapel, cremation scattering garden, niche columbarium and restful meditation areas.

 Interred at Mt.
 Moriah Cemetery are some prominent pioneers and citizens dating back to the early 1800s.
 The Honorable, Dr. William Doan (1792-1847) was an eminent physician.
 He was also a Representative and Senator in the Ohio Legislature, and a member of Congress from 1839 to 1843.
 Politician, Charles Cyrus Kearns (1869-1931) was a Republican and U.S. Representative from Ohio 6th District (1915-1931).
 Dr. Elisha Bennett(1809-1881) was one of the oldest practitioners of this county.
 In 1851 he was elected a Representative from Clermont County to the 50th General Assembly of Ohio by the Democratic Party.
 Also interred at Mt.
-Moriah Cemetery is the Witham family, and Indian fighter, Richard Stockton (1739-1810).
-Richard Stockton's grave is the oldest marked grave in the cemetery
+Moriah Cemetery is the Witham family, along with the Stocktons.
+Sarah Stockton’s grave (1745 – 1813) is the oldest known marked grave in the cemetery.

 The Clarence E. Combs, Mt.
 Moriah Cemetery has been carefully maintained to ensure the beauty and serenity for future generations.